Solviento/notes/INTERVIEW-REVIEW/cracking-code/sql-entry-level.md

 What is the difference between the WHERE and HAVING clause?
 - Where is used to filter records from a result
-- HAVING is used to filer values from a group
+- HAVING is used to filter values from a group
-- Used with group by
+  - Used with 'group by'

 What is the purpose of JOIN in SQL?
 - Combines one or more tables in a relational database